briantwalter/resume/README.md

 # resume for @briantwalter

 ### summary
 > Values functional solutions over rigid processes.
 Views challenges as puzzles rather than obstacles.
 Prefers volunteering over assigment.
 Believes anticipation and preparation is time management.
 Favors speed with feedback over perfection.
-Actively evolved from observe to participate to shape to experiment.
+Actively evolved from observe to participate to shape to experiment in all things technology.

 ### employment
 EMC Corporation **Advisory Systems Engineer** *2007-present*